roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 02Page 2

+===

- 02Page 2 ****** The Hard Body's Continuing Education Ch.
-02 ****** bydlsloan© "Ladies, this is Cori," Sam said, his hard cock bobbing as he walked over to the table to join them.
+"Ladies, this is Cori," Sam said, his hard cock bobbing as he walked over to the table to join them.
 Cori still had both hands on her pussy, holding herself up and playing with her increasingly wet snatch, just as she had been ordered to do.
 "Cori, this is Lola and Juanita.
 They work for the resort, but were hand-picked -- and fucked -- by me to be my personal maids.
 They also clean for Miles and Victor.
 They understand and appreciate our, um, unique activities and are remarkably loyal and discreet.
 As you can see, they both are quite beautiful as well."

  "Yes, they are," Cori's breath was short, the strain of her position taking its toll, despite her fantastic conditioning.
 The fan blades moved back and forth as Cori struggled to hold her pose.